-- (1) In addition to the timelines set by UTCR 4.010, motions in limine or other motions that may require evidentiary hearing or oral argument shall be filed at least twenty-one (21) judicial days prior to commencement of trial. - (2) Procedural motions such as Motions for Phone Appearance shall be filed at least two (2) judicial days prior to commencement of trial. - (3) The court will take into account any failure to timely submit materials when prioritizing cases set for trial on the same date.
+- (1) In addition to the timelines set by UTCR 4.010, motions in limine or other motions that may require evidentiary hearing or oral argument shall be submitted for filing at least twenty-one (21) judicial days prior to commencement of trial. - (2) Procedural motions shall be submitted for filing at least two (2) judicial days prior to commencement of hearing or trial. - (3) The court will take into account any failure to timely submit materials when prioritizing cases set for trial on the same date.